nutellaboi/springbootexample/README.md

 # springbootexample

 This is a Basic Springboot application using jdbctemplate.<br>
-This application performs basic CRUD operations.<br>
+This application performs basic CRUD operations with Spring Security.<br>

 # About database